 Alkaline Fuel Cell Power Corp.
 Announces CEO Frank Carnevale Elected to the Board of Directors of the Canadian Hydrogen and Fuel Cell Association

-/EIN News/ -- TORONTO, Oct.
+TORONTO, Oct.
 24, 2022 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
-(NEO: PWWR) (OTCQB:ALKFF) (Frankfurt: 77R, WKN: A3CTYF) (“AFCP” or the “Company”), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Canadian Hydrogen and Fuel Cell Association (“CHFCA”), a national industry association focused on advancing the use of clean hydrogen and fuel cell technologies, has elected AFCP’s CEO, Frank Carnevale, to its Board of Directors, effective October 13, 2022.
+PWWR ALKFF (Frankfurt: 77R, WKN: A3CTYF) ("AFCP" or the "Company"), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Canadian Hydrogen and Fuel Cell Association ("CHFCA"), a national industry association focused on advancing the use of clean hydrogen and fuel cell technologies, has elected AFCP's CEO, Frank Carnevale, to its Board of Directors, effective October 13, 2022.
 AFCP joined the CHFCA as a Small Business Member in August of 2022.

 Comprised of industry, academia, research agencies and other stakeholders, CHFCA's goal is to champion the Canadian hydrogen and fuel cell sector as one of many solutions designed to help tackle the world's most critical energy challenges.
 In addition, CHFCA focuses on arming businesses, investors, media, the general public and other stakeholders with fulsome knowledge about the opportunity and potential for hydrogen and fuel cells to play a key role in the energy transition.
 The position and mandate of CHFCA are well aligned with AFCP's own mission to bring ‘PWWR to the People' through our combined heat and power ("CHP") technology that offers reduced emissions with improved energy efficiency, while also simultaneously developing hydrogen-powered micro-combined heat and power ("micro-CHP") systems along with off-grid and back-up power generators featuring zero CO2 emissions to help meet global net-zero targets.